davidelbe/david.elbe.me/_posts/2014-09-17-fizzbuzz-alternatives.md

 ## 4. Box size

-_Write a function that takes three measurements in centimeters as input and returns a the volume over a litre_
+_"Write a function that takes three measurements in centimeters as input and returns a the volume over a litre"_

 Americans may need to google how much a centimeter and a litre is, but otherwise this should be an easy task for most programmers.
 Things I want to hear the applicant ask is _"Hmm .. what should we do if the volume is less than a litre?
 Return 0 or a negative number?".

+## 5. Worst Fizz Buzz

+_"Write the worst – but working – implementation of Fizz Buzz that you can think of"_

+This can bring up some good laughs, and takes some of the pressure off of the applicant.
+"Write bad code?
+I can do that!".
+You are looking to see if they know their way around programming and ineffective code / code smells.
+I have seen examples with 100 if-statements, and one guy even wrote a program to output a method that repeats itself about 100 times using switch and case in PHP.

 ## Conclusion